-The Group classifies its fair value measurements using a fair value hierarchy that reflects the significance of inputs used in making the measurements.
+The Group classifies its fair value measurements using a fair value hierarchy that reflects the significance of the inputs used in making the measurements.
 The fair value hierarchy has the following levels:

-quoted prices (unadjusted) in active markets for identical assets or

-Liabilities (Level 1);

-- inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, derived from prices) (Level 2),\; and - inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (Level 3).
+- quoted prices (unadjusted) in active markets for identical assets or liabilities (Level 1); - inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (that is, as prices) or indirectly (that is, derived from prices) (Level 2); and - inputs for the asset or liability that are not based on observable market data (that is, unobservable inputs) (Level 3).